Back to blog

 Frequently asked questions

-Style modifier is a text phrase ('cinematic lighting').
-Style reference (--sref [URL]) points Midjourney to an actual image whose aesthetic you want to match. --sref is more precise; text modifiers are more flexible.
-Combining both works for tightest control.
+What is the difference between a style modifier and a style reference (--sref)?
+A style modifier is a text phrase like cinematic lighting typed into your prompt.
+A style reference (--sref code or URL) points Midjourney to an actual image or saved style code whose aesthetic you want to match.
+Per Midjourney's docs, --sref is more precise and repeatable; text modifiers are more flexible.
+Combining both gives the tightest control.

 Free Chrome Extension